 22: Gloves: $$-$$$ Affordable to pricey

-I don’t know that I’d want embroidered leather “BMW street Motoring gloves” like all the other gift guides suggest but a fresh set of Nomex racing gloves could be a great gift.
+I don’t know that I’d want embroidered leather “Street enthusiast Motoring gloves” like all the other gift guides suggest… but a fresh set of Nomex racing gloves could be a great gift for someone.

 21: Shoes: $$-$$$ Affordable to pricey

 There are several options for Trackday shoes.
 Everyday shoes like Converse Chuck Taylors, Adidas Sambas are a couple favorites.
 Race shoe manufacturers also offer much more affordable (non-fire rated) “trackday” shoes.
 You also have the option for using fireproof racing related shoes for Track Days such as Racequip and G-Force shoes.
 Even when not required in HPDE, wearing full race shoes offers an extra bit of safety and very good pedal feel.

 I’ve found better variety and pricing buying shoes (and most other safety gear)